Multi-Agent-LLMs/mallm/README.md

 ## Project Structure

 MALLM is composed of three parts:
-The framework follows this structure and can be found in the `framework` directory.
+The framework follows this structure and can be found in the `mallm` directory.

 1) Agents (subdirectory: `mallm/agents/`)
 2) Discourse Policy (subdirectory: `mallm/discourse_policy/`)
 3) Decision Making (subdirectory: `mallm/decision_making/`)

+Experiments can be implemented as a seperate repository, loading MALLM as a package.
-Experiments can be implemented in the `experiments` directory.
-Test stuff in the `notebooks` directory.
+You can test stuff in the `notebooks` directory.

 Please do not develop on master and create a branch.
 Thank you!